pescadores/pescador/docs/index.rst

     - A `Streamer` should not modify objects in its stream.

-    - In the spirit of encapsulation, the modification of data streams is achieved through separate functionality (see :ref:`Processing Data Streams`)
+    - In the spirit of encapsulation, the modification of data streams is achieved through separate functionality (see :ref:`processing-data-streams`)

 Multiplexing Data Streams